 Future Visa Applications

-When you make an application for a new entry visa, the consular officer will request that you provide evidence that you maintained your legal immigration status while in the U.S. (for more information on this matter please see "How to Stay Legal Section".
-So have available your expired I-20s and DS-2019 forms as well as photocopies of I-94s, transcripts and employment authorizations.
+When you make an application for a new entry visa, the consular officer will request that you provide evidence that you maintained your legal immigration status while in the U.S. Bring your expired I-20 forms and DS-2019 forms as well as copies of I-94s, transcripts and employment authorizations.

-In addition, the consulate will verify that you have not received any federal public benefits while in the U.S. - such as assistance through Medicaid, AFDC, and public housing ("Public Charge Ineligibility").
+In addition, the consulate will verify that you have not received any federal public benefits while in the U.S. such as assistance through Medicaid, AFDC, and public housing.

 Types of Visas: Immigration Classifications Chart